reisjhow/reisjhow/README.md

 # 👋 Hi, I'm Jonathan V. Reis

-I'm a Systems Analyst from Paraná, Brazil 🇧🇷
+I'm a Systems Analyst from Paraná, Brasil 🇧🇷
 Currently studying **Machine Learning & Big Data** at **Universidade Estadual de Londrina (UEL)**
 I have 3+ years of experience in IT, working with infrastructure, support, and backend development.